Managing dispute risks

 - Considering the potential risks of a dispute can be very helpful before you embark on legal action.

-- It’s important to get expert legal advice as soon as possible.
+- It’s essential to take specialist legal advice as quickly as possible when a dispute arises.

 Choose your legal advisers carefully

 Making sure that you choose a legal representative that has the experience and resources to effectively handle your case is very important.
 Some disputes are more complex and challenging than others, so a solicitor with a proven track record in similar cases is essential.

 An experienced lawyer who acts quickly and decisively on your behalf throughout the dispute process can make a significant difference to both the speed of resolving the issue and the chances of a successful outcome.

 Collect and preserve evidence related to your dispute